Length of Study:

 Approximately 1 year

 This online program has a core plus elective structure, with two options: students may complete either: eight courses plus a major report; or ten courses.
-Successful applicants to the program may start in either the fall or winter semester of any academic year.
+Successful applicants to the program may start in either the fall, winter or spring semester of any academic year.